Curriculum Information

 In EY we follow the key principles of the EYFS with a focus on the Prime areas of development as well as Thinking and Literacy.

 In the EYFS classes children are supported to develop through a balance of child led learning and adult led learning.
 Adults support learning through play and this is an essential part of learning for this younger group of children.
 During adult led learning adults support the essential early learning skills that allow them to sit and take part in adult activities as part of a group and to actively learn.
-As the children move in to reception there is a gradual change of emphasis as they are encouraged to take part in more adult led learning activities.
+As the children move into reception there is a gradual change of emphasis as they are encouraged to take part in more adult led learning activities.

 Complex